-In connection with these refinancings, during the three months ended March 31, 2024, we expensed \$3.1 million of the unamortized original issue discount, deferred financing fees, and other related fees to other income and expense in the Consolidated Statements of Operations.
+We did not make any debt prepayments during the three and six months ended June 30, 2025.
+During the three months ended June 30, 2024, we prepaid \$80.0 million of our Senior Secured Term Loan B-5, funded from cash on hand, and expensed \$0.2 million of the unamortized original issue discount and deferred financing fees to other income and (expense), net in the Consolidated Statements of Operations.